Support DogAware.com by using these links when you shop

 Thanks to award-winning professional pet photographer Pam Biasotti, You Had Me at Woof Photography, for allowing me to use her wonderful images of my dog, Ella.

-If you have any questions or comments, please contact me.
+I regret that I no longer have much time to respond to questions.
+See my Contact page for more information.
 My name is Mary Straus and you can email me at either or

 Rocky is a Yorkie-Poodle mix who had suffered from digestive problems his whole life.
 Click on his image to read about the diet his owner finally found to help him.